Jimpoz/SocialNetworkAnalysisProject/README.md

 ### Where did the analysis take place?

-We decided to collect all the needed data from twitter since it's a social media platform with an insane amount of information.
+We decided to collect all the needed data from twitter since it's a social media platform with an incredible amount of information.

 SNScrape was used for data collection which is a scraper for social networking services (SNS).
 It scrapes things like user profiles, hashtags, or searches and returns the discovered items.